bella-xia/cs349h-292Y-microassignments-students/hw2-hyperdim-computing/questions.md

 **Q1.** How did you encode pixels as a hypervector?
 Write out the HD expressions, and describe what atomic/basis hypervectors you used for the encodings.

+There are three pieces of information in a pixel: row number, column number, and pixel value.
+In the current image representation, all pixels are binary, which means that we only need to take into account representing '0' and '1' bit.
+I create two atomic hypervectors, one for 1 encoding and one for 0 encoding.
+Based on the pixel value at each coordinate I use the corresponding atomic hypervector.
+There is a way to serialize row and column information by representing the location as loc = row * col-size + col. However, this requires dependency knowledge on the size of the image.
+To avoid this dependency, row and column information are encoded separately in this scheme.
+A row atomic hypervector and a column atomic hypervector are created for this representation.
+Based on the row number and column number, the row and column hypervectors are permuted by the offset.
+Finally, to aggregate all information in a readily retrievable form, I first bind row and column information together into a location hypervector.
+I then bind the pixel value hypervector to the location hypervector.
+The resuling encoding is as follows:

+Encode(pixel, row, col) = atomic-1 / atomic-0 [op-bind] (([op-permute] row-number atomic-row) [op-bind] ([op-permute col-number atomic-col]))

 **Q2.** How did you encode images as a hypervector?
 Write out the HD expressions, and describe any atomic/basis hypervectors in the expression.

+To ensure that the final encoding is relatively close to each of the pixel-wise representation, I bundle individual pixel-level information together, so that the HD expression is

+Encode(image) = Encode(pixel[0,0], 0, 0) [op-bundle] Encode(pixel[0,1], 0, 1) [op-bundle] Encode(pixel[0,2], 0, 2) ... [op-bundle] Encode(pixel[1,0], 1, 0) .... [op-bundle] Encode(pixel[n-1,n-1], n-1, n-1)

+No additional atomic/basis hypervector is introduced in this step.

 -----------------------